 This summer, we’ve had the opportunity to work on objects beyond the Whitefriars collection.
 These objects represent a range of materials and techniques and have presented new and fascinating challenges for us.

 Like the Whitefriars cartoons, these projects are also part of the planning process for creating pieces of glass.
 Artists often create drawings and watercolor sketches to plan out what they want to do in advance.
 Workshops hire artists and designers to create potential designs.
 These dandelions, for example, were painted by Alice C. Gouvy while she was employed by Tiffany Studios.
-Many of Gouvy’s sketches were later incorporated into windows, lamps, jewelry boxes, and other items produced by Tiffany Studios.
+Many of Gouvy’s sketches were later used to inspire windows, lamps, jewelry boxes, and other items produced by Tiffany Studios.
 Often these types of drawings and sketches were made without any particular object in mind.

 Similar to Gouvy’s dandelions, this watercolor sketch by Frederick Carder features a pastoral scene with bathers.
 This image could have been translated onto a number of objects, including a stained-glass window, an enameled box, or etched onto the surface of a vase.
 We had the chance to work on Carder’s sketch this summer.
 There is a crack running from the left to right side.
 There are also additional cracks along the bottom edge.
 Fortunately, these cracks do not go all the way through the object.
 We were able to insert glue along the crack and carefully burnish the edges together.